hoalexander44/MomentumTeamWebsite/Blogs/YashPandeyBlog.md

 Positive:
 -	Constructed Hex Class with future proofing for level generation, hex distance (between two points) and movement calculation trackers, etc.
 -	Helped implementing the hex grid generation for creating the hex map

 Negative:
--	Difference in purpose for elements give rise to the need for further specification and discussion on details.
+-	Difference in purpose for elements give rise to the need for further specification and discussion on details

 Upcoming: Unit Movement, Unit Path Choosing (how to get from point A to point B)

 ![image](https://user-images.githubusercontent.com/39490762/115772490-2d3acd80-a37d-11eb-9a70-d568f68a69f5.png)